Zichang: Economy

 In 2017, the city's GDP was valued at 9.719 billion yuan.

 Agriculture

 The city's agricultural sector had an output of 1.288 billion yuan in 2017.
 Major crops include millet, wheat, corn, beans, and potatoes.
 The city's "mountain apples" and potatoes have been recognized for being of outstanding quality.

 Industry

 Zichang's industry is largely dependent on natural resources such as coal and petroleum.
 In 2017, the city produced 11.52 million tons of raw coal and 745,000 tons of crude oil.

 Transportation

 The city is served by a number of road and rail links.
-Key roads which pass through the city include Shaanxi Provincial Road 205.
+Key roads which pass through the city include Shaanxi Provincial Road 205, and the G6511 Ansai–Qingjian Expressway.
 The city's railway station, Zichang railway station, is served by the Baotou–Xi'an railway.